trimscash/skiphead/README.md

 # skiphead
 Forensic tool.
-Skip header and analyze it.
 Software that can separate files into n-byte sections, analyze them, and output them.

 Useful when files are hidden and inserted every n bytes.